If you have started your credential assessment with CAPR, you may apply to the program. Credentialing should be completed by the program start date.

 Can you assess my resume and other supporting documents attached and advise if I can work as a PT in Canada?

 Physiotherapy practice in Canada is a regulated profession.
-The University of Toronto does not determine whether a candidate’s education is substantially equivalent to the Canadian context.
-This is the sole responsibility of the regulators, in particular the Canadian Alliance of Physiotherapy Regulators (CAPR).
+The OIEPB Program does not determine whether a candidate’s education is substantially equivalent to the Canadian context.
+This is the responsibility of the Canadian Alliance of Physiotherapy Regulators (CAPR).
 If your goal is to work as a PT in Canada, then you should contact the CAPR to start this process.
-You can find more information about this on their website.
+You can find more information about this on the CAPR website.

 I don’t have any written component PCE attempts left.
 If I take the bridging program and finish it, can I take the written component of the PCE again?

-No. CAPR only allows 3 attempts for the written components of the PCE.
+No. CAPR only allows 3 attempts for the PCE written component exam.
 Since you have exhausted your attempts, you would not be eligible to apply to the bridging program.

-Would enrolling in this 10 month bridging program allow me to start working right away as a PT when I’m finished?
+Would enrolling in the bridging program allow me to start working right away as a PT when I’m finished?

-Physiotherapists require a license to practice in all provinces and territories.
-Since physiotherapy is a regulated profession, you must successfully pass the Physiotherapy Competency Exams (PCE) conducted by the Canadian Alliance of Physiotherapy Regulators (CAPR).
-Once you have passed the PCE, you can apply for your license with the College of Physiotherapists of Ontario or to the College within the province you intend to work.
+No. Physiotherapists require a license to practice in all provinces and territories.
+Since physiotherapy is a regulated profession, you must successfully pass the Physiotherapy Competency Exams (PCE) Written Component conducted by the Canadian Alliance of Physiotherapy Regulators (CAPR).
+Once you have passed the PCE Written Component, you may be eligible to apply for your license if you meet the licensing requirements set out by the College of Physiotherapists of the province you intend to work.

 I’m a foreign trained physiotherapist.
 Can I apply to the bridging program as an International student with a study visa or permit?